vivaria/edisonrul.ing/docs/source/cards/dark-world-monsters-beiige-vanguard-of-dark-world-broww-huntsman-of-dark-world-sillva-warlord-of-dark-world-and-goldd-wu-lord-of-dark-world.md

-# "DARK WORLD" monsters (“Beiige, Vanguard of Dark World”, “Broww, Huntsman of Dark World”, “Sillva, Warlord of Dark World” and “Goldd, Wu-Lord of Dark World”).
+# "Dark World" Monsters (“Beiige, Vanguard Of Dark World”, “Broww, Huntsman Of Dark World”, “Sillva, Warlord Of Dark World” And “Goldd, Wu-Lord Of Dark World”).

 > ① If this card is discarded from the hand to the Graveyard by a card effect, \[perform action 1\]. ① If this card is discarded from the hand to the Graveyard by an opponent’s card effect, \[perform action 2\].